|Colors:||Brown, black, white, fawn, cream|

 Food & Diet Requirements 🦴

-The Sharberian Husky inherits a calmness and almost zen-like behavior from the Shar Pei, and many owners misinterpret this as an unwillingness to exercise.
-This is not the case at all, and although your pup may seem perfectly happy to lounge around, they still need an hour of exercise each day and will be happiest if they can play and work with you outside of that exercise time.
+The Sharberian Husky inherits a calmness and almost zen-like behavior from the Shar Pei, and many owners misinterpret it as an unwillingness to exercise.
+That is not the case at all, and although your pup may seem perfectly happy to lounge around, they still need an hour of exercise each day and will be happiest if they can play and work with you outside of that exercise time.

-Like we mentioned earlier, Sharberian Huskies are loyal and highly intelligent, and while this often leads to an obedient dog, these pups also have willfulness, stubbornness, and an independent nature you’ll have to contend with during training.
+As we mentioned earlier, Sharberian Huskies are loyal and highly intelligent, and while this often leads to an obedient dog, these pups also have willfulness, stubbornness, and an independent nature you’ll have to contend with during training.
 These attributes can make for a very difficult-to-train dog.
-Sharberian Huskies are therefore only recommended for owners who have experience with dog ownership and training.
+Sharberian Huskies are only recommended for owners who have experience with dog ownership and training.

 The Sharberian Husky also comes from pack dogs who respect a natural pecking order.
-For this reason, your pooch will likely select one family member to latch onto most, and with them, they will be most affectionate and obedient.
+For this reason, your pup will likely select one family member to latch onto most, and with them, they will be most affectionate and obedient.

 However, no one in your family will get much respect or obedience from your Sharberian Husky without earning it.
-You and your family members need to establish leadership and dominance beginning during puppyhood and continuing on through your dog’s entire life.
+You and your family members need to establish leadership and dominance beginning during puppyhood and continuing through your dog’s entire life.